cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/tenant-inventory-reconciliation.md

 - starting a root cause analysis to find out how the tenant was created.
 Audit logs provided by the cloud platform will be helpful for this analysis

-### Have a Clear Tenant Decomissioning Process
+### Have a clear tenant decomissioning process

 The final step of the escalation process for unregistered tenants is a forceful decomissioning of the tenant and its workload.
 This requires a clear [Tenant Deprovisioning / Decommissioning](/maturity-model/tenant-management/tenant-deprovisioning-decommissioning.md) process that also accounts for “involuntary” deprovisioning scenarios.
 See the referenced building block for more details.

-### Perform Tenant Inventory Reconciliations Regularly
+### Perform tenant inventory reconciliations regularly

 Because shadow workloads on cloud platforms can have profoundly negative information security implications, cloud foundation teams should run tenant inventory reconciliations frequently.
 Compared to running a big annual reconciliation with big excel-sheets, an automated and regular reconciliation will also spread the workload for dealing with in-compliant cloud tenants and keep remediation processes in the teams “working memory”.
 Cloud foundation teams with mature capabilities will run these reconciliations daily.